jcubic/jquery-terminal-wiki/Advanced-jQuery-Terminal-Tutorial.md

 * stack that creates simple nested command, when you type stack it will change the prompt to stack> and allow executing two commands push and pop that is interface to stack data structure created from Array.
-* rpc command will change the prompt to rpc> and allow to execute commands that are provided by the given URL here it expects that in the same directory as the HTML file there is service.py that is server-side script that is the implementation of JSON-RPC.
+* rpc command will change the prompt to rpc> and allow to execute commands that are provided by the given URL here it expects that in the same directory as the HTML file there is service.py that is a server-side script that is the implementation of JSON-RPC.